go-acme/lego/docs/content/dns/zz_gen_selectelv2.md

 - Since: v4.17.0

-Here is an example bash command using the SelectelV2 provider:
+Here is an example bash command using the Selectel v2 provider:

 ```bash
 SELECTEL_USERNAME=trex \